sdboyer/panels/README.txt

 Perhaps most importantly, unlike the dashboard module it requires no fiddling with PHP code to include the things you want; the interface lets you add blocks, nodes and custom content just by selecting and clicking.

+If you want to override the CSS of a panel, the easiest way is to just copy the CSS into your theme directory and tweak; panels will look there before including the CSS from the module, and if it exists, will not include the module's CSS.
+If you want to just change a tiny bit but keep the basic structure, just add your changes to your style.css instead.